Alex-Jando/NoNotes/README.md

 4. Press the "Stop" button when you're finished recording.
 5. Watch as the app transcribes your audio into text notes.
 6. Click "Save" to store your transcription, and transcribed notes for later reference.
 7. Export your notes in your preferred format or share them with       others.
+8. Click the notes icon and view your saved notes

 ## Configuration